Peanut butter is one of those controversial foods many people in the health industry have very different opinions on.

 The right types of fats are critical for virtually every function in our body, from our cell membranes to our brains.

-As we discussed previously, protein is high omega-6 fats and lacking omega-3 fats.
+As we discussed previously, peanut butter is high omega-6 fats and lacking omega-3 fats.

 Although, it is a great source of monounsaturated fats making it a great choice, even for weight loss.
 (13)